cloe-org/playground/.github/pull_request_template.md

 ## 🔍 Checklist
 <!-- Check off what you've done before submitting the PR -->
+- [ ] I've named the title of this pull request starting by 'gh-#: TITLE'
 - [ ] I’ve linked the related issue
 - [ ] I’ve tested the code or feature manually
 - [ ] I’ve added comments/docstrings where needed